taikedz/mp3splitter/README.md

 * Get an MP3 file
 * Identify the start times of each track
+    * You can use the `mp3split length TRACKFILE` command to print this for example
 * Write track times and track titles to a track list file
 * Run the splitter command